VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 ### 6.7.
 Bridge Model

-- The XVSProxyOFTDest contract serves as the bridge model.
-It will be authorized to mint and burn tokens in the Destination Chain.
-Limits on these actions will be set by Governance or Guardian.
+- The `XVSProxyOFTDest` contract serves as the bridge model.
+It will be authorized to mint and burn tokens in the destination chain.
+Limits on these actions will be set by Governance or the Guardian.

 ## 7. Contract Details

-Here, we provide more details about the key contracts used in the Bridge:
+Here, we provide more details about the key contracts used in the XVS Cross-chain Bridge:

 ### 7.1.
 XVSBridgeAdmin